 Geometric shapes can be strong, bold and striking design elements, so naturally, they work fantastically in the world of logos.
 This branding for The City of Melbourne by Landor Associates took this on board big time when constructing their logo and its many variations.
 The sharp ‘M’ shape and the various geometric patterns that fill it help to create depth, vibrance and flexibility to the design while keeping it all nicely and consistently branded.
 So, next time you’re creating a logo, consider using strong shapes and patterns to create a stylish and modern look.

 One the one hand, gradients are great, and on the other hand, so are geometric patterns.
 So, why not bring those two hands together and create a geometric gradient?
 This design by Silvio Ketterer uses a sharp, linear, geometric pattern and subtle gradient-like patterns to create a professional and stunning design.
 Subtle and sleek, combining a gradient-like palette and linear shapes is a fantastic way to bring geometric patterning into a more corporate design.

 07. Play With Scale

 One of the best things about using a pattern in your designs is the scalability of them.
-Scale your pattern up to create large blocks of colour and distinct shapes, or scale it down to create more of a textured, detailed look.
-Check out how Anna Trympali has done just that here in this branding for “Art of π” jewellery.
-On some applications, Anna has scaled the pattern way up, turning it into simple blocks of colour, whereas on other applications, she has scaled it way down, creating a busier geometric pattern.
+Scale your pattern up to create large blocks of color and distinct shapes, or scale it down to create more of a textured, detailed look.
+Check out how Anna Trympali has done just that here in this branding for “Art of π” jewelry.
+On some applications, Anna has scaled the pattern way up, turning it into simple blocks of color, whereas on other applications, she has scaled it way down, creating a busier geometric pattern.
 Let each application have its own design by mixing up your geometric patterns’ scale a little bit.